toledompm/simple-recommendations/readme.md

 'honey', 'sugar', 'milk', 'honey__sugar', 'honey__milk', 'milk__sugar', 'honey__milk__sugar'
 ```

-We use all these `rule_keys` to query the database, returning all matching rules.
+We compare all these `rule_keys` against every rule in the database, returning all matches.
 Finally we compare the `recommended_products` to the provided `product_list`, ensuring we return only products not present in the list.

 ## Setup